 Service Member Compensation

-- Support annual increases to service member compensation tied to the Employment Cost Index
+Support annual increases to service member compensation tied to the Employment Cost Index

-- Allow military spouses who must leave their jobs due to PCS to defer their student loan payments for a fixed period
+- Allow military spouses who must leave their jobs due to a PCS to defer their student loan payments for a fixed period

 - Encourage the Bureau of Labor Statistics to start tracking the military spouse unemployment rate

-- Restore BAH to 100% of local area rent
+Restore BAH to 100% of local area rent

-Relocation & Out-of-Pocket Expenses
+Relocation and Out-of-Pocket Expenses

-- Increase lead time given to military families prior to relocation
+Increase lead time given to military families prior to relocation

 - Amend the Farm Bill to prevent the Basic Allowance for Housing (BAH) from being treated as income when calculating SNAP eligibility